ASHRAFUL-QU10/ASHRAFUL-QU10/README.md

 - 📫 Business Email: info@triaooz.com .

-Business logic/Business intelligence (BI) is not uploaded for security reasons.
+Business logic/ Business intelligence (BI) is not uploaded for security reasons.
 <!---
 ASHRAFUL-QU10/ASHRAFUL-QU10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.